-Once you have decided to pursue weight loss surgery, we will help you determine whether your insurance company covers the procedure.
+Once you have decided to pursue weight loss surgery, we will help you determine whether your insurance company covers the procedure and if there will be out-of-pocket costs for your bariatric surgery procedure.

 Below are some of the key steps in obtaining insurance coverage for weight loss surgery: